eemilj/group-21-web/README.md

 ### Purpose

 The web application acts as a hub that connects people who are interested in joining a specific activity with other users of the website.
 After a registration process, the user is able to join or create a group for a particular activity, and consequently decide the time and location with others who share the same interests by using a chat box.
+Users are able to review groups and activities based on the experiences with them.

 ### Pages